 - Continue accelerated monitoring and assessment efforts from the previous funding cycle to characterize conditions of our water resources.
 Statewide monitoring and assessment work is on track to meet the 10-year schedule, at a rate of about 10 percent of the watersheds each year.
 Intensive watershed monitoring includes biological, chemical, and habitat monitoring in watersheds to assess the water conditions.
 Assessments determine if waters are impaired and serve as a basis for further analysis of watershed problems, protection options, and overall watershed planning efforts.

-- Watershed Restoration and Protection Strategies (TMDL development): Support local government through development of watershed protection and restoration strategies (WRAPS) that diagnose sources of problems and prioritize and target solutions.
+- Watershed Restoration and Protection Strategies (TMDL development): Support local government through development of watershed protection and restoration strategies (WRAPS) that diagnose sources of problems and provide information to help local water planners prioritize and target solutions.
 In 2008, the MPCA launched a watershed approach to systematically and comprehensively conduct the state’s water-quality monitoring, and restoration and protection planning needs on a 10-year cycle.
 WRAPs are developed with local partners to set strategies for impaired waters and unimpaired waters by setting reduction and protection goals, milestones and measures to guide state and local government implementation efforts.

-- Enhance groundwater assessment, drinking water protection and subsurface sewage treatment systems (SSTS): $9.233M.
+- Enhance groundwater assessment, drinking water protection and subsurface sewage treatment systems (SSTS): $9.114 million

-- Ramp up efforts associated with nonpoint and point source implementation, including Great Lakes restoration: $3.75M.
+- Ramp up efforts associated with nonpoint and point source implementation, including Great Lakes restoration: $3.7 million

-More information on Clean Water Fund projects and reports can be found on the Legislative Coordinating Commission’s (LCC) Clean Water Fund webpage.
-The LCC maintains the website Minnesota's Legacy to help Minnesotans monitor how these dollars are spent.
+More information on Clean Water Fund projects and reports can be found on the Clean Water Fund webpage.
+The Legislative Coordinating Commission’s (LCC) also maintains the website Minnesota's Legacy to help Minnesotans monitor how these dollars are spent.